Md-Awaze/CodeVoyage/SETUP.md

 ---

 **Ready to use!
-The application is running on http://localhost:3000**
+The application is running on your configured URL**